OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 > Note: Make sure you replace the receiver account with the corresponding address where your `TokenExchange` was created.

-We can now use `zos balance` again, to check the token balance of the address that made the purchase.
+We can now use `openzeppelin balance` again, to check the token balance of the address that made the purchase.
 Since we sent 0.1 ETH, and we used a 1:10 exchange rate, we should see a balance of 1 MYT (MyToken).

 ```console
 $ zos balance --erc20 0x5f8e26fAcC23FA4cbd87b8d9Dbbd33D5047abDE1